andgineer/openidc-ohif-orthanc/README.md

 docker-compose up --build
 ```

-**Note:** Initial startup may take a minute while Keycloak initializes its database.
-If the startup appears to hang, check the logs:
+**Note:** Initial startup may take 1-2 minutes while Keycloak initializes its database.
+If startup appears to hang, check the logs:
 ```bash
 docker-compose logs -f
 ```

-If needed, restart the stack:
+If needed, restart the entire stack:
 ```bash
 docker-compose restart
 ```